Eurocopter EC135: Origins

-In the late 1990s, the design was revised with the introduction of the Fenestron tail rotor system, an advanced rigid main rotor, composite materials, and resonance isolation systems.
+In the late 1990s, the design was revised with the introduction of the Fenestron tail rotor system, an advanced bearingless main rotor, composite materials, and resonance isolation systems.
 It was decided to pursue a full certification program, resulting in the production of two pre-production prototypes.
 At the same time, the Bo 108 was given a new designation of EC135, to correspond with the newly created Eurocopter company.
 At this point, it was decided that the EC135 should be developed with the option of being powered by two competing engines, the Turbomeca Arrius 2B and the Pratt & Whitney Canada PW206B engines.
 Two pre-production prototypes were built in 1994 powered by either engine, both powerplants proved to be successful and were used on subsequent production aircraft.

 In January 1995, the EC135 made its first public appearance at the Heli-Expo convention at Las Vegas, at which prospective buyers were reportedly impressed with its appearance and performance figures.
 Another feature which became apparent upon entering service was the low noise levels produced, in part due to its Fenestron tail, the EC135 was the quietest aircraft in its class for more than 15 years.
 Despite the helicopter's design being primarily oriented towards emergency medical operators, the EC135 had considerable appeal to a wide range of operators.
 European JAA certification was achieved in June 1996, with FAA approval following in July.

 In December 1999, the EC135 was granted single-pilot instrument flight rules certification by Germany's Luftfahrt-Bundesamt.
 In December 2000, the United Kingdom's Civil Aviation Authority also gave the EC135 single-pilot instrument flight rules certification.